Ummagumma: Background and recording

 Waters' "Grantchester Meadows" was a more pastoral acoustic offering that referred back to his youth in the Cambridge suburbs.
-It originated from an instrumental piece that had been occasionally performed live and was usually played as an opening to concerts over 1969, with vocals.
-His other track, "Several Species of Small Furry Animals Gathered Together in a Cave and Grooving with a Pict" contained a variety of vocal and percussion effects treated at various speeds, both forwards and backwards, and was influenced by Ron Geesin, who would later collaborate with both Waters and Pink Floyd.
+It originated from an instrumental piece that had been occasionally performed live and was usually played as an opening to concerts during 1969, with vocals.
+His other track, "Several Species of Small Furry Animals Gathered Together in a Cave and Grooving with a Pict", contained a variety of vocal and percussion effects treated at various speeds, both forwards and backwards, and was influenced by Ron Geesin, who would later collaborate with both Waters and Pink Floyd.
 The two tracks were bridged by the sound of a fly being swatted.

 Gilmour has since stated he was apprehensive about creating a solo work, and admits he "went into a studio and started waffling about, tacking bits and pieces together", although part one of "The Narrow Way" had already been performed as "Baby Blue Shuffle in D Major" in a BBC radio session in December 1968.
 Gilmour said he "just bullshitted" through the piece.
-He asked Waters to write some lyrics for his compositions, but he refused to do so.
+He asked Waters to write some lyrics for his compositions, but Waters refused to do so.
 The third part of the suite was briefly performed live in early 1969.

-Mason's three-part "The Grand Vizier's Garden Party" featured his then wife, Lindy, playing flute, and Mason playing a seven-minute drum solo as part two of the piece.
-Although not performed live, a similar drum solo, "Doing It" was incorporated into The Man live suite.
+Mason's three-part "The Grand Vizier's Garden Party" featured his then wife, Lindy, playing uncredited flute on the first and third parts.
+The seven-minute second part incorporated percussion, tape effects and drum soloing.
+Although this track was not performed live, a similar drum solo, "Doing It", was incorporated into The Man live suite.

-Packaging
+Style

+According to Bruce Eder of AllMusic, the album is "more experimental" than previous releases by Pink Floyd, and "each member [gets] a certain amount of space on the record to make [their] own music."